cesaraustralia/DatabaseAPI/docs/README.md

 See [here](https://dev.to/rizkyrajitha/connect-api-and-a-database-with-docker-network-299g) for more details.

 ## API on AWS server
-Add pull the API docker iamge and run on the EC2 server.
-Create a docker network and add both API and PostgreSQL containers to the network.
+* pull the API docker iamge and run on the EC2 server
+* create a docker network and add both API and PostgreSQL containers to the network
+* make sure the port 5000 is accessible from the EC2 instance.